phoenixframework/phoenix_guides/bonus_guides/D_mix_tasks.md

 #### `mix phoenix.gen.presence`

-This task will generate a Presence tracker for your application.
-You can pass the module name as an optional argument, otherwise it will default to `Presence`.
+This task will generate a Presence tracker.
+The module name can be passed as an argument, `Presence` is used if no module name is passed.

 ```console
 $ mix phoenix.gen.presence Presence